JadenLabs/rpj/README.md

 -  code    | Open a project in VS Code
 -  run     | Run a project using the run_cmd field
 -  explore | Open project in file explorer
+-  path    | Get the path of a project
 ```

 ## Contributing